Anipal/Getting-and-cleaning-week-4/codebook.md

 # Tidy data set description

 Tidy data contains 180 rows and 68 columns.
-Each row has averaged variables for each value of candidate column and each work.
-* mean(): Mean value
-* std(): Standard deviation
+Each row has averaged variables for each value of candidate column and each work. mean(): Mean value std(): Standard deviation

-Candidate column is numbered from 1 to 30 and work column has 6 types :
+Candidate column is numbered from 1 to 30 , since 30 candidates are there and work column has 6 types :
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS